neil7057/beach_hut_society/README.md

         *   Password: 12345678

         Has access to create tag, threads and comments and access to edit any own created threads and content.
-        However, has Not posted any Threads and has not commented on any Thread posts.
+        However, has Not posted any Threads and has Not commented on any Thread posts.

 -   #### Sign Up Testing
-    -   The cursor is automatically positiioned at the start of the first input field.
+    -   The cursor is automatically positioned at the start of the first input field.

     -   Accounts are created with a unique ID and posted to the database correctly.
 Each field is correctly validated and the account cannot be created until all fields are populated with the correct minimum and maximum values.